theJYC/checkedin./README.md

 ### Isn't this a redundant reiteration of a generic Calendar application?

-In a way, CheckedIn is similar to other, conventional online calendars in that it is a platform on which users can keep a record of their schedules and store it on their electronic devices.
-However, the area whereby CheckedIn excels is the layer of minimalism that is applied to the existing online calendar concept.
+In a way, CheckedIn is similar to other conventional online calendars in that it is a platform on which users can keep a record of their schedules and store it on their electronic devices.

+However, the area whereby CheckedIn excels is the layer of minimalism that is applied to the existing online calendar concept, resulting in enhanced usability and functionality.

 **Whereas other Calendar applications allow users to input and review _all_ types of events to the platform, CheckedIn's competitive edge is its simple purpose of being the designated, one-stop platform to keep up with human connections (a singular category) through substantially simpler usability.**